Street in Habana Centro at dusk.

 Easiest mobile access in Cuba Many big US mobile phone service providers have international travel plans that include Cuba.
 This is the surest way to stay in touch with family and work.
 Carefully study your roaming plans before you arrive in Cuba.
 Mobile phone and data use in Cuba can be expensive!

-A local but time-consuming alternative is to rent a Cuban SIM card or rent a Cuban cell phone.
+A more expensive alternative is to rent a Cuban SIM card or rent a Cuban cell phone.
 See Federal Communications Commission (FCC) or contact us for help.

 What happens when I arrive in Cuba?